chndnkg/slate/source/index.html.md

 identifier |   | Your unique identifier for this product.
 We will post the responses on the callback url provided by you using this identifier. sfId |   | Unique alphanumeric string corresponding to your StintFlow stateId |   | Alphanumeric key the specific module of your StintFlow.
 This will be visible to you on your StintFlow upload data page

+# Batch

+Batches are a way to maintain datasets and maintain a data pipeline.
+They can be used to perform different tasks/stints on the same dataset.

+# Stint

+Stints are a way to group together tasks logically, generally performed on a single or related, data unit.

+# Project

+Projects are a way of organizing similar tasks, so that one can share parameters among tasks.

+Projects are also used for worker qualification and tuning orchestration parameters.
+Please check your payment plan to use these features.

+The parameters associated with a project will be inherited by tasks created under that project.

+## Create project